bymatej/ux303lab-hackintosh-catalina/README.md

 Computer running Mac OS Catalina.
 Legit Mac/MacBook or Hackintosh.
 You can find VMWare and VirtualBox images for Hackintos Catalina on the web.
 I had a legit MacBook Pro for this.
 You need it to be able to download the Catalina installation.

+And, of course, you need Asus Zenbook UX303LAB.
+I am not sure this will work with other UX303 models.
+You can give it a try if you want.

 ## Sources
 ### Must-reads **before doing anything** (must read!!!)
 - Instructions for my Zenbook, but for Mac OS El Capitan: https://www.tonymacx86.com/threads/guide-asus-zenbook-ux303la-broadwell-edition.172279/